Au Pair Role and Expectations

 Travel and Travelling Costs: The Au Pair is required to pay their own travelling cost to and from the UK, unless the family chooses to fund this.
 The family should, wherever possible, collect the Au Pair from the airport.
 If this is not possible, they must pay for collection by taxi or organise reasonable onward travel and the family must be at home in time for their arrival.
 Long tube journeys with a year’s worth of luggage are not acceptable.

-Insurance: An Au Pair from the EU must travel to the UK with an EHIC card which lets them get state healthcare at a reduced cost or sometimes free.
-The Au Pair may also wish to take out additional health insurance and travel insurance to cover loss of belongings, repatriation in case of accident, death etc.
+Insurance: An Au Pair from the EU must travel to the UK with suitable healthcare insurance in case of illness or medical emergency.
+The Au Pair may also wish to take out additional personal insurance and travel insurance to cover loss of belongings, repatriation in case of accident, death etc. Please note that the current EHIC card may not be valid post Brexit.

 Language School and Costs: Au pairs must be given enough time to attend language school.
 There are many colleges and courses in the UK enabling Au Pairs to learn English – some are state run further education colleges or centres and some are privately run courses.
 The costs will vary depending on the type of course and the hours which are offered.
 Some families will offer to pay for their au pair’s language course and others will offer a contribution (see Pocket Money and Additional Incentives), but the Au Pair must be prepared to bear the majority of the costs.